haosong8/website_sale_checkout_tos/README.md

 ## Overview

-This module adds a reusable, configurable Terms of Service (TOS) agreement step to the Odoo 18 website checkout flow.
-Customers must explicitly accept the TOS before placing an order or paying a deposit, and the acceptance is stored on the sale order with timestamp and version.
+This module adds a Terms of Service acknowledgment step to the Odoo 18 website checkout flow.
+Customers must acknowledge that they will sign the final terms and conditions with the sales quote before proceeding to checkout.
+The acknowledgment is stored on the sale order with timestamp and version for audit purposes.

 ## Features

-- **Configurable TOS**: Manage TOS content, title, and version from Website Settings
-- **Two-Step Dialog**: Customers click *Review & Accept*, read the dialog, tick the checkbox, then continue to checkout
+- **Simple Acknowledgment**: Customers check a box to acknowledge they will sign final terms with the sales quote
-- **Enforcement**: Controller-side validation ensures TOS acceptance cannot be bypassed
+- **Enforcement**: Controller-side validation ensures acknowledgment cannot be bypassed
-- **Audit Trail**: TOS acceptance is stored on sale orders with timestamp and version
+- **Audit Trail**: Acknowledgment is stored on sale orders with timestamp and version
 - **Reusable**: Works across all ecommerce products (windows, flooring, etc.)

 ## Installation